cvax/modPhoenixRage/README.md

 9. Activate the skill
 10. When you reach below 25% health and have 3 Adrenaline points, trigger the skill via the modifier key + cast sign key.

+## Roadmap

+Please help drive the direction of this mod by voting and commenting over on the [Trello](https://trello.com/b/m3njoMmL/modphoenixrage) board where the roadmap for this mod is outlined.

+## Wiki

+See the [Wiki](https://github.com/cvax/modPhoenixRage/wiki) for more in-depth usage and [configuration](https://github.com/cvax/modPhoenixRage/wiki/Preset-Options) information as well as [developer resources](https://github.com/cvax/modPhoenixRage/wiki/Developer-Resources).